skeller88/aws-terraform-bootstrap/README.md

 ## IAMs
 ### App IAM user
-[Create an IAM user with more limited permissions for the app](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html), and use the user's credentials to run the app locally.
+[Create an IAM user with more limited permissions for the app](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html), and use the user's credentials to locally run the app against AWS S3.
 Do not use your default/admin AWS credentials, because that user has root access, and using API keys for that user in the app makes it more likely that the keys will be compromised.
 Instead, The user should have the following policies attached:
 - AmazonEC2FullAccess